jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

   - **mutiny** means a combination between 2 or more persons subject to service law, or between persons of whom at least 2 are persons subject to service law, to overthrow or resist lawful authority in a part of the Armed Forces or in a force of another country acting in co-operation with a part of the Armed Forces
   - **naval establishment** and have the meanings assigned to those terms by section 2(1) of the Defence Act 1990
   - **Navy** means the New Zealand Naval Forces constituted under section 11(3) of the Defence Act 1990
-  - **New Zealand force** or has the same meaning as New Zealand force in the section 2(1) of the Defence Act 1990
+  - **New Zealand force** or has the same meaning as New Zealand force in section 2(1) of the Defence Act 1990
   - **non-commissioned officer** has the meaning assigned to that term by section 2(1) of the Defence Act 1990
   - **oath** includes an ; and references to swearing shall be construed accordingly
   - **officer** has the meaning assigned to that term by section 2(1) of the Defence Act 1990